 Little Corn Island in Nicaragua is a car-free, remote island with beautiful beaches, unspoiled ocean views, and friendly locals.
 On Little Corn, you can enjoy a calm, slow-paced lifestyle while appreciating the natural beauty and authentic Caribbean food.
 One of the best things about Little Corn is that you can walk or hike anywhere on the island.

 With its stunning coral reef and marine wildlife, Little Corn is a prime spot for swimming, snorkeling, and diving.
-For the best snorkeling experience, head to the shack in front of Tranquilo Cafe to rent snorkel gear.
+For the best snorkeling experience, head to the shack before Tranquilo Cafe to rent snorkel gear.
 The beach in front of the shack is a great place to spot colorful fish and stingrays in the water.
-For scuba diving, check out Dolphin Dive, one of the most reputable diving schools on the island.
-Whether you’re an experienced diver or a complete beginner, Dolphin Dive has options for you to explore the underwater world at Little Corn.

 After a day of sun, let your energy out at night by heading to Tranquilo Café on the main beach strip.
-Here you can enjoy live music, DJ parties, cultural dances, game nights, and a bonfire on the beach.
+Here, you can enjoy live music, DJ parties, cultural dances, game nights, and a bonfire on the beach.

 If you’re lucky enough to be in Little Corn in the month of August, you can experience its annual Crab Soup Festival.
-Every year since 1841, Little Corn has been commemorating the end of slavery on the Corn Islands by celebrating a variety of homemade crab soup recipes to try.
-There are also parades, beauty pageants, and sporting events.
-If you love calm, untouched beaches like Little Corn, consider Disney’s private island in the Bahamas, which you can visit by going on a Disney Cruise.
+Every year since 1841, Little Corn has been commemorating the end of slavery on the Corn Islands by celebrating various homemade crab soup recipes to try.

 Martinique

-The best spot on the island for nightlife is around Grande Anse Arlet, the beach bars here are great fun but with a very laidback feel.
+The best spot on the island for nightlife is around Grande Anse Arlet.
+The beach bars here are great fun but with a very laid-back feel.
 There are plenty of cocktail bars in the capital, Fort de France, but Complex le Crazy beats them for, holding up to 1,000 revelers for party nights.

 Puerto Rico